KristjanESPERANTO/Leaflet.markercluster/README.md

 [issues](https://github.com/Leaflet/Leaflet.markercluster/issues) in case what you are looking for would already be discussed, and some workarounds would be proposed.

+**⚠️ Compatibility Note:** The sub-plugins listed below are currently only compatible with Leaflet 1.x and the upstream [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster).
+They have not been updated for Leaflet 2.0 yet.
+If you need to use any of these plugins, you'll need to use the upstream version that supports Leaflet 1.x instead of this fork.

 Check also the below sub-plugins:

 | Plugin                                                                                                               | Description                                                                                                                                                                                                                         | Maintainer                                                                         |